laxmithapas/laxmithapas/README.md

-# 👋 Hello, I'm lax
+# 👋 Hello, I'm LAXMI THAPA

 Welcome to my GitHub profile!
 I'm a passionate software development  who loves to create innovative solutions and contribute to open-source projects.